Nitrodist/markcampbell.me/resume.markdown

 * Co-founder of ArrangeMySeat (<a href="https://arrangemyseat.com">https://arrangemyseat.com</a>)  built using Ruby on Rails and JavaScript

 ## Experience

 **Ruby on Rails Developer**
+*theScore,* Toronto, Canada
+June 2013 - Current

+* Developing the Rails API that theScore's mobile devices (Android, iPhone, etc.) consume
+* Maintenance of the push alerts that are pushed to mobile devices
+* Working in a legacy python project to consume data from providers
+* Implementing AngularJS-based administrative interfaces

+**Ruby on Rails Developer**
 *Wave Accounting Inc.,* Toronto, Canada